Depression Alliance merged with Mind on Monday 1 August 2016.

 Together, we won't give up until everyone with depression gets the support they need and the respect they deserve.

-We have just become aware that there is a fraudulent version of the former Depression Alliance site currently live.
-The site appears to have legitimate content about depression however, those who have tried to contact Depression Alliance via the site have reported receiving emails selling nutritional supplements.
+The Friends in Need Online Community no longer exists and was closed on Monday 10th December 2018.
+We have become aware that there is a fraudulent version of the former Depression Alliance site currently live.
+The site appears to have legitimate content about depression, however, those who have tried to contact Depression Alliance via the site have reported receiving emails selling nutritional supplements.

 We are very worried by the apparent intention to mislead those seeking support.
 We are investigating and will take action to make sure that the site is taken down as soon as possible.